Table of Contents

 Final Event Roster Deadline

-- To participate in the USA Ultimate Masters Series (regionals and/or nationals), players must be on a team’s regional championships Event Roster by the Final Event Roster Deadline, the Wednesday before the team’s regional tournament.
+- To participate in the USA Ultimate Masters Series (Regionals and/or Nationals), players must be on a team’s regional championships Event Roster by the Final Event Roster Deadline.

 - If a team is playing in a qualifying regional event, their final Event Roster is due on the Wednesday preceding their regional event at 5pm MDT/7pm EDT.

-Teams participating in the USA Ultimate Masters Championships will receive a qualifiers’ packet with information relating to the championship event.
-Teams competing in the championship event must submit all required paperwork and player fees by the following schedule:
+Teams participating in the USA Ultimate Masters Championships will receive a qualifiers’ packet with information relating to the Championship Event.
+Teams competing in the Championship Event must submit all required paperwork and player fees by the schedule outlined in their qualifiers’ packet.

 After a team accepts a bid to the Masters Championships, USA Ultimate staff will use the event management system to rollover the team (including the team’s event roster) to register the team for the Masters Championships.